Scorks/Twinet/README.md

 ## What is Twinet?

 Twinet is a Twitter-based user recommendation service based on three variables:
-- pagerank
+- **pagerank**
-- closeness centrality
+- **closeness centrality**
-- betweenness centrality
+- **betweenness centrality**

-Twinet includes both a "scraper.py" script that, once twurl has been verified on your local machine, extracts data based on a given user and sorts it into an edge-list file that is formatted for parsing by a second "twinet.py" script.
+Twinet includes both a "scraper.py" script that, once twurl has been verified on your local machine, extracts data based on a given user and sorts it into an edge-list file that is formatted for parsing by a second "Twinet.py" script.
 This second script takes the data and runs a pagerank, closeness centrality, and betweenness centrality algorithm on it.
 After these calculations (and a final scoring algorithm) are run, it outputs the top three users recommended for you.

 ## Installation